A photo of a binder that contains the Delta Plan.

 Reviewing the Delta Plan

-To ensure that the Delta Plan evolves appropriately with time, the Delta Reform Act requires that the Council review the comprehensive management plan at least once every five years and revise it as the Council deems appropriate.
+To ensure the Delta Plan evolves appropriately with time, the Delta Reform Act requires the Council to review the comprehensive management plan at least once every five years and revise it as the Council deems appropriate.

 View the Delta Plan by individual chapters and appendices below.